Code of Student Rights and Responsibilities

 Second Violation: Fine; online alcohol educational module, at least fifteen (15) hours of approved community service; University Housing probation for one (1) year/ and/or Level One probation for a period of one (1) semester.
 Parental notification, as allowed under FERPA regulations.

 Fourth Violation: Separation from the University (e.g., suspension or denial of privileges to re-enroll) for one semester.
-Prior to readmittance, the Student will be required to meet with the Dean of Student Services (or designee) to discuss and demonstrate readiness to be a member of the University Community.
+Prior to readmittance, the Student will be required to meet with the Vice Chancellor of Student Services (or designee) to discuss and demonstrate readiness to be a member of the University Community.
 The Student may be asked to submit documentation of successful substance abuse treatment.
 Students readmitted after a Fourth Violation will not be eligible for University Housing.

 - Possession of Alcohol/Drug Paraphernalia: